|

 the dam and kids are turned back out to pasture and their pen card is

-disbud our Pygora kids.
-It is very important to disbud them as
+We disbud our Pygora kids.
+It is very important to disbud them

-soon as horn buds are felt (usually between 3-7 days of age) as we
+as soon as horn buds are felt (usually between 3-7 days of age) as

-find this helps to prevent "scurs" from developing at an
+we find this helps to prevent scurs from developing at an

 older age.
-We recheck each kid again at about a 1 month of
+We recheck each kid again at about 1 month of

-age and will redisbud if any horn growth is noticed.
+age and will redisbud them if any horn growth is noticed.

 PBA Registered Pygora Goats~

-all of our Pygora breeding stock is registered with the PBA registry.
+Pygora breeding stock is registered with the PBA registry.
+They

 Pedigrees are documented and recorded and each animal must produce

 fiber before it can be permanently registered.
-As a
+All of our breeding stock is guaranteed for permanent

 would be happy to help you.
 You can find more information about